japark/PyTorchStudy/README.md

 Requirements to implement this tutorial:
-torch, torchvision, numpy, matplotlib
+jupyter, torch, torchvision, numpy, matplotlib

-For installation of torch and torchvision, refer to:
+For detail installation of torch and torchvision, refer to:
 https://pytorch.org/get-started/locally/